-The National Park Service (NPS) has prepared and made available for public review, a Draft Environmental Impact Statement for the Restoration of the Mariposa Grove of Giant Sequoias (Draft Mariposa Grove EIS).
-The Mariposa Grove of Giant Sequoias (figure D-1) is one of the most significant natural and cultural resources in Yosemite National Park.
-This Wetland Statement of Findings is required to comply with NPS Director's Order #77-1: Wetland Protection, which establishes the policies, requirements, and standards for implementing Executive Order 11990 (Protection of Wetlands).
+The National Park Service (NPS) prepared the Restoration of the Mariposa Grove of Giant Sequoias Final Environmental Impact Statement (Final Mariposa Grovel EIS) to restore habitat and natural processes critical to the long-term health of the Mariposa Grove ecosystem, including the giant sequoia trees, wetlands, and associated plant and wildlife communities.
+Additional goals of the project are to conserve and protect cultural resources and improve the overall experience for visitors to Mariposa Grove.
+This Wetland Statement of Findings is a required component of the Record of Decision for an environmental impact statement, per NPS Director's Order #77-1: Wetland Protection, which establishes the policies, requirements, and standards for implementing Executive Order 11990 (Protection of Wetlands).
+A separately identifiable Wetland Statement of Finding is required when an alternative selected for implementation would result in adverse impacts on wetlands.
 This Statement of Findings: